 Procedures for how the dead should be recorded, their mortal remains identified, and families traced in situations of conflict are set out in international humanitarian law.
 Drawing on international human rights law, principles have been developed to protect the rights of the missing and their families in other situations of death and loss: enforced disappearance, internal displacement, and humanitarian disaster.

 But attention has yet to be given to the legal duties of states to identify the dead, and to protect the rights of families in the context of refugee flight and irregular migration.
 It is important to clarify the steps states should take to investigate disappearances and deaths, identify those who die, provide a decent burial to the dead [whether or not they have been identified], and trace their families, including their children.
 It is also important to consider how and by whom data taken from bodies, and from families whose relatives are missing, should be held, and under what safeguards.
 This will involve a review of international law to ascertain how it should apply, to identify gaps in its provisions and propose measures to close those gaps, in the specific circumstances of refugee and migrant death and loss.

-These guiding principles will draw primarily on experience and knowledge gained from events arising in the course of the current refugee and migrant flows across the Mediterranean region, but it is intended that these guidelines will have a wider reach internationally and act as a catalyst for action, including by human rights organisations whichhave not thus far worked on these issues as well as those in places such as Argentina; Chile; elsewhere in Central and Southern America; Japan and more widely in Asia.
+These international guiding principles will draw on experience and knowledge gained from events arising in the course of the current refugee and migrant flows across the Mediterranean region but also upon the experience and knowledge of other human rights organisations across the world in places such as Argentina, Chile, and Central and Southern America, and Australia, as well as garnering what may be of relevance from recent different events in places such as Japan and the Ukraine.
+It is intended that these guidelines will have a wide reach internationally and act as a catalyst for action, including by human rights organisations which have not thus far worked on these issues.